Eye cancer resources and organisations

 Contact form

-The NHS Artificial Eye Service is part of the NHS.
+The National Artificial Eye Service is part of the NHS.
 They supply and fit artificial eyes, as well as checking the artificial eyes for people who wear one.
 Their website includes information about how your artificial eye is fitted and caring for your eye afterwards.
 They also have a helpline.

 The RNIB is the UK’s leading charity offering information, support and advice to people with sight problems.
 They have detailed information to help anyone with a sight problem.
 Services include Braille, Talking Book and computer training, and imaginative and practical solutions to everyday challenges.
 They also run a national library service providing books and information services for visually impaired people.